SimonSubokLee/ston-docs-son/admin/environment.kr.rst

          The allocated system memory ratio can be configured with the BodyRatio option.

-   In the case of game contents, while the amount of content is large, there are not many files.
+   In the case of game content, while the amount of content is large, there are not many files.
    These services usually have a significant File I/O burden.
    Using a higher value for the ``<BodyRatio>`` enables more content data to reside in the memory.